Food & Drink

 Image Credit: Aviary Rooftop Bar | Instagram

-It’s the top-level dining experience Southport begged for, and Aviary Rooftop Bar truly delivers.
+It’s the top-level dining experience Southport begged for, and Aviary Rooftop Bar gets all the stars in my books.
 Because, hey, who needs beachside views when you have the Gold Coast hinterland bathed in the setting sun?
+I am always pleasantly surprised by the rolling views here, and a star-kissed sky that can't quite be accessed in more packed areas of the gold Coast.

-Perched atop Mantra at Sharks, Aviary offers a wide selection of specialty cocktails, including the decadent Lamington (wildflower vodka, Chambord, whiskey, coconut syrup topped with steamed Milo).
+Perched atop Mantra at Sharks (that's the building to the right of the main Sharks spot), Aviary offers a wide selection of specialty cocktails, including the decadent Twisted Espresso, with maple whiskey and served in a tiki-esque goblet.
 Honestly, the creative twists featured on the cocktail menu are reason enough to visit.
 Add small plates that include mezcal-marinated pork belly bites, antipasto platters, and next-level pizzas that range from classic Italian to spicy Korean, and you’ve got yourself one of Southport’s best restaurants.

 Cycho’s Buffalo Wings

-From time to time, we’re all in the mood for a little wing-a-ding-ding.
-Cycho’s Buffalo Wings is Southport’s answer to all our wing-loving dreams.
-Conveniently located on Young Street with two hours of free parking at Australia Fair, Cycho’s vibrant wall mural sets the vibe as you step inside.
+From time to time, I think you and I can agree that we all get in the mood for a little wing-a-ding-ding.
+Cycho’s Buffalo Wings is Southport’s answer to all your wing-loving dreams.
+They've recently moved from Young Street to Nexus Way, right by the Woolworths.
+Cycho’s vibrant wall mural sets the vibe as you step inside.

 Expect a menu loaded with crispy-yet-juicy wings doused in sauces of your choosing.
-Why not opt for the $25 all-you-can-eat wings to tuck into for one blissful hour?
-With burgers, sliders, loaded fries and vegetarian options (all featuring wings, of course), Cycho’s is, by popular acclaim, the best wings restaurant on the Gold Coast.
+With burgers, sliders, loaded fries and vegetarian options, Cycho’s is, by popular acclaim, the best wings restaurant in Southport, and arguably, on the Gold Coast.

 Looking for more restaurant inspiration?
 Check out: